bleader/LDPump/pages/1_quick_start.md

 better the efficiency of your setup the longer you'll be able to go without pushing or getting too tired.

-It is worth mentionning that hanger width + wheelbase length will work like bike gears, any of the two becoming smaller makes it *easier* to pump, and will reduce top speed, where wider trucks and longer wheelbase will require higher speed to start pumping but will allow an higher top speed.
+It is worth mentioning that hanger width + wheelbase length will work like bike gears, any of the two becoming smaller makes it *easier* to pump, and will reduce top speed, where wider trucks and longer wheelbase will require higher speed to start pumping but will allow an higher top speed.